richiebotteri/richiebotteri/README.md

 I also comply with the **EU Web Accessibility Directive (WAD)**, which sets new standards for universal design of websites and mobile applications in the public sector as of February 2023 in Norway.

+I'm currently open for hire in Norway.
+You can find me on [Linkedin](https://www.linkedin.com/in/richie-botteri-1aab8b82/)

 ## Hard Skills

 💻 **Frontend Development**: